What is the definition of a tree that should be protected and How to Find Out

 FAQs:

-What is the consequence if I do work on a tree that is protected without permission?
+What happens if I carry out work on a tree that is protected without permission?

 Conclusion